Things to Do in Long Beach, CA

 Are There Guided Historical Walking Tours of Downtown Long Beach?

-You’ll love Belmont Shore, Junipero Beach and Alamitos Bay Beach — all family-friendly with lifeguards, gentle surf, picnic areas and accessible walkways.
-Bring shade, snacks and freedom to roam; kids can safely splash and explore nearby shops.
+Belmont Shore, Junipero Beach, and Alamitos Bay Beach all offer lifeguard coverage, gentle surf, picnic areas, and accessible walkways.
+Bring shade, snacks, and plenty of sunscreen; kids can safely splash while you explore nearby shops on foot.

 Where Can I Catch Public Transportation to Nearby Los Angeles Attractions?

-You’ll catch buses and the Metro A Line at Downtown Long Beach Transit Mall and 1st/Atlantic Station; you’ll stumble upon easy blue rail and express buses that free you to reach LA museums, beaches, and theaters without driving.
+Buses and the Metro A Line depart from the Downtown Long Beach Transit Mall and the 1st/Atlantic Station.
+Both the Blue Line rail and express bus routes connect you to LA museums, beaches, and theaters without requiring a car.

 Are There Convenient Parking Options for Weekend Events?